-In spite of today’s crisis situation, prestigious hospitals and major medical centers are still using outdated normal glucose ranges, missing thousands of cases of pre-diabetes.
-Very few doctors even know how to test for insulin resistance, leptin resistance and adiponectin malfunction or are aware that reversing this resistance and malfunction can re-align a patient’s metabolism.
-Patients are told to diet and exercise, however the rates of Diabetes and Obesity are not declining.
-It just doesn’t add up that the weight won’t go down or if it does temporarily that it won’t stay down.
+In spite of today’s crisis situation, prestigious hospitals and major medical centers are still using outdated normal glucose ranges and missing thousands of cases of pre-diabetes.
+Very few doctors even know how to test for insulin resistance, leptin resistance, and adiponectin malfunction or are aware that reversing this resistance and malfunction can re-align a patient’s metabolism.
+Patients are told to diet and exercise, yet the rates of diabetes and obesity are not declining.
+It just doesn’t add up that the weight won’t go down or, if it does temporarily, that it won’t stay down.

 It’s amazing to me that most doctors still blame the patient’s bad habits and lack of control rather than thinking that something is deadly wrong with the advice being given to their patients.